departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-18.md

 ### 6.6.
 Changing the number of inspection units

 * The number of inspection units will be added when the first reinstatement is submitted and may be changed at any point thereafter on the works record level.
-     * The number of inspection units is defaulted to 1 (one) and may be changed to 0 (zero) if subsumed/combined.
+     * The number of inspection units is defaulted to 1 (one) and may be changed to 0 (zero) if the site(s) subsumed/combined.

 _(Previously section 11.4 in Business rules v0.1 draft)_